 The popularity of gravel grinding or all-road riding has boomed as more folks find the pleasure of leaving pavement and high-traffic roads in favor of less-traveled dirt roads, trails and paths.
 For me these rides range from a day spent mostly on roads and even a mix of pavement and dirt, all the way to singletrack and the occasional full on mountain bike trail.
 Often times these rides are a combination of all those options.

-With so much variety it can sometimes be difficult to decide what to bring along.
+With so much variety it can be difficult to decide what to bring along.
 In my experience I have found it best to plan for the worst and make a habit of consistently bringing a similar kit.
-You would certainly want more than the following for a longer ride, and I often par these things down if I am out for a quick spin, but here are the basics.
+You would certainly want more than the following for a longer ride, and I often par these things down if I am out for a quick spin, but here are the basics for your gravel bike outing.

 Don't be that person on the ride who needs to borrow their friends's tube and pump.
 Instead be the one who brags about how awesome tubeless is while your buddy pumps up another tube after their third pinch flat.

 Joking aside.
 I always carry a spare tube (sometimes two on super long rides if I am running tubeless), a pump and a multitool - I have been loving my pump and tool from Lezyne.
 I tend to carry a little bottle of chainlube as well.
-Water crossings or mud can lead to dry and break-prone chains - the last thing you wand when you are way out there.
+Water crossings or mud can lead to dry and break-prone chains - the last thing you want when you are way out there on some random gravel road.
 A patch kit is never a bad idea either, because why not if you have the room.

 How to dress is going to depend on a lot of things, but the one extra layer I recommend everyone carry is a lightweight windbreaker.
 There are great options available like the Patagonia Houdini, Ringtail Breeze Breaker, or this one from Salomon, which has saved me on several occasions.
 They pack down super small, weigh practically nothing and can be the difference between mild discomfort and actually putting yourself in danger when the weather turns unexpectedly.